Funding Opportunities in all scientific areas

 - Joint Technology Initiatives

 - Electronic components & systems (ECSEL)(merger of the ARTEMIS embedded systems JTI and the ENIAC nanoelectronics JTI set up in 2008)

 - Access to the EC Participant Portal

-- Support to participate in Horizon 2020 (find guidance, practical information and assistance on all aspects of participation in H2020).
+- Support to participate (find guidance, practical information and assistance on all aspects of participation in H2020).